On Labor Day and Freelancing

 There are some bright spots.
 The Freelancers Union successfully executed the Freelance Isn’t Free Act in New York, a law that provides much-needed protection for independent contractors.
 And HuffPost, Jacobin, and DNAinfo New York have unionized, signaling a shift for digital publications.

 But on the contrary, there’s also been some union busting activity in newsrooms.
 And freelancers… Freelancers frankly need more support than they’re getting.
 Independent journalists are getting paid late, being underpaid, or not being paid at all.
-According to the 2016 State of Freelancing report from Contently, 22 percent of freelancers have had a problem with late payment and full-time freelancers are be being under-compensated relative to their education level.
+According to the 2016 State of Freelancing report from Contently, only 22 percent of freelancers have not had a problem with late payment, but .

 I’ve personally been paid late or in pieces by publications.
 I’ve also had clients stiff me for less money than it was worth to get a lawyer, even when I had a contract.
 Only 8 percent of freelancers earn more than $100,000, the Contently study also found.
 So some freelancers are making a great living at freelancing, but I’d be willing to bet many of them aren’t freelance reporters.
 I say that because a quick scan of Who Pays Writers or Contently’s rate database will show you how difficult it can be to find a publication that pays $1 to $2 per word.
 Increasingly, websites of print publications as well as digital outlets paying a few hundred dollars per article.